RSZ-Nld/Timer-with-Arduino-Nano/Readme.md

 Made a own pcb with Nano for a timer.
+(Now on 8 Min, can be changed in the .ino file

 The time can be adjust in the Ino file.

-When you push the Switch, it started to count down and after the time (8 min) it release the big relais, so power will stop.
+When you push the Switch, it started to count down and after the time (8 min or any time) it release the big relais, so power will stop.

 ![Photo 0]( https://github.com/RSZ-Nld/Timer-with-Arduino-Nano/blob/main/Pcb.JPG)